matwilso/boxLCD/README.md

 The aim of this project is to accelerate progress in [learned simulator](https://matwilso.github.io/robot-learning/learned-sims/) and world model research, by providing a simple testbed for learning predictive dynamics models of physics environments.
-Eventually we care about predictive models that are trained on real world data and that help robots act in the real world, but we have a lot of fundamental research to do, before we can realize that [full vision](https://matwilso.github.io/robot-learning/future/).
+Eventually we care about predictive models that are trained on real world data and that help robots act in the real world.
+However, we believe these is a lot of fundamental research to do before we can realize that [full vision](https://matwilso.github.io/robot-learning/future/), and that small scale testbeds are very useful for making progress.

-You can think of boxLCD as something akin to MNIST, but for learning dynamics models in robotics.
+boxLCD can be thought of as something akin to MNIST, but for learning dynamics models in robotics.
 Generating MNIST digits is not very useful and has become fairly trivial.
 But it provides a simple first task to try ideas on and it lets you iterate quickly and build intuition.
 Learning dynamics models of 2D physics with low resolution images is not very useful and will be trivial compared to learning models of the real world.
-But it provides a more more tractable starting point, both for the field as a whole, as well as individuals starting out in the area.
+But it provides a much more tractable starting point, both for the field as a whole, as well as individuals starting out in the area.

 boxLCD is somewhat of a minimum viable product at this point.
 For more of the reasoning behind it and future plans, see the [Roadmap](#roadmap).